wafiyanwarul/wafiyanwarul/README.md

   <h1><a href = 'wafiyanwarulhk.online'>Wafiy Anwarul Hikam</a> Here 🙌</h1>
 </div>
 <div align = 'justify'>
   <p>I am currently a student at UIN Maulana Malik Ibrahim Malang majoring in Informatics Engineering, which is popularly known as Computer Science.
 I am a creative and software engineering enthusiast.
 I have an interest in mobile programming, and I also like graphic design.
-I am also active in the community, one of which is the GDSC Chapter of UIN Maulana Malik Ibrahim Malang.</p>
+I am also active in the community, one of which is the Google Developer Groups oc Campus UIN Maulana Malik Ibrahim Malang as a Core of Creative Media.</p>
 </div>

 <div align = 'center'>